Learning from Employee Disengagement at Amazon

 Facebook Twitter Email LinkedIn

-Learning from Employee Disengagement Can Be a Critical Ingredient to Talent Management
+Why Learning from Employee Disengagement Is a Critical Talent Management Advantage

 Surprisingly, Amazon May Not be Such a Great Place to Work

-No company wants this kind of black eye.
-Jeff Bezos, the founder and CEO tried to counter the bad publicity with an email to Amazon employees saying, “I don’t recognize this Amazon, and I very much hope you don’t, either.”
-But he understood this was not enough to address the issue of employee dissatisfaction.
+No company wants its reputation tarnished by stories of disengaged employees.
+When critical headlines emerged, Jeff Bezos, Amazon’s founder and CEO, responded with an internal email: “I don’t recognize this Amazon, and I very much hope you don’t, either.”
+Yet even he recognized that words alone could not resolve the deeper challenge of employee dissatisfaction.

-What is the State of Employee Engagement at Your Workplace?
+What is the State of Employee Engagement in Your Organization?

-When we assess organizational culture, we find that actively disengaged workers are up to 10 times more likely to underperform and look for other opportunities than engaged staff.
+When we assess organizational culture, we find that actively disengaged workers are up to 10 times more likely to underperform and look for other opportunities than their more engaged peers.
 And employee engagement is far more than a simple employee retention issue.
-According to four recent studies, organizations with lower employee engagement scores have:
+According to four recent studies, organizations with lower employee engagement scores have 12% smaller profits, 19% less operating income. and 28% lower earnings per share.

 As you might expect, organizations with high employee engagement have 18% greater productivity, 12% higher customer satisfaction, and 51% less attrition.